maxim2266/pstr/README.md

 ####Motivation

-In the modern C++ STL implementations the class std::string does not deal quite accurately with constant strings.
+In the modern C++ STL implementations the class `std::string` does not deal quite accurately with constant strings.
 Each time someone writes

 `std::string s("xyz");`

 the constant string literal gets copied to a heap allocated memory.
-Some implementations can handle short strings without memory allocations, but still some unnecessary processing is involved, thus wasting memory and CPU cycles, and also making a contribution to the global warming. :)
+Some implementations can handle short strings without memory allocations, but still some unnecessary processing is involved, thus wasting memory and CPU cycles, also making a contribution to the global warming. :)

 The aim of the project is to find a way of improving this situation.
 The code provided is just a sketch, not a production quality library, but it gives an idea about one possible way of solving the problem.